Persepolis Shomal F.C.

-Persepolis Shomal F.C. is an Iranian football club based in Qaem Shahr, Iran.
+Persepolis Shomal Football Club is an Iranian football club based in Qaem Shahr, Iran.
 They are a branch of Persepolis Tehran.
 They currently compete in the 3rd Division.

 Season-by-Season

 The table below chronicles the achievements of the club in various competitions since 2008.
 The club was renamed from Saipa Shomal to Persepolis Shomal in 2013 after it was purchased by Iranian football club Persepolis FC.